Garth Lagerwey

-Garth Lagerwey (born December 12, 1972) is a retired American soccer player who played five seasons in Major League Soccer as a goalkeeper.
+Garth Lagerwey (born December 12, 1972) is an American retired soccer player who played five seasons in Major League Soccer as a goalkeeper.
 He became the general manager of Real Salt Lake in 2007 and stayed with the club before departing in 2015 for Seattle Sounders FC, where he served as general manager and president of soccer for seven years.
 Lagerwey joined Atlanta United FC as its president and CEO in November 2022.

 Youth

 Lagerwey grew up in Elmhurst, Illinois, a suburb of Chicago, and played club soccer with the Chicago Magic.
 He attended York High School, where he was a two time all-state soccer goalkeeper.
 After graduating from high school in 1990, he moved to Germany and signed with SC Freiburg, spending a season with the reserve team before returning to the United States.
 Lagerwey entered Duke University and played on the men's soccer team from 1991 to 1994.
 He graduated in 1995 with a bachelor's degree in history.